shreyas-GH20/Data-Analysis-Portfolio/README.md

  This repository highlights my practical data analytics projects and problem-solving approach.

-# NOTE--This repository is intended for learning and reference purposes only.
+# NOTE
-# I kindly request that it not be reposted or used for personal branding,
+This repository is intended for learning and reference purposes only.
-# resumes, or public profiles without prior permission.
+I kindly request that it not be reposted or used for personal branding, resumes, or public profiles without prior permission.